-Select Highlights - Baltimore Summer Funding Collaborative: This joint effort, which involves 13 funders (up from three in 2015), awarded \$5.3 million in grants to support 93 high-quality summer programs for city children and youth in 2022.
+8,000 students served annually through the Baltimore Library Project Select Highlights - Baltimore Summer Funding Collaborative: This joint effort, which involves 13 funders (up from three in 2015), awarded \$5.3 million in grants to support 93 high-quality summer programs for city children and youth in 2022.
 The collaborative directly funds programming for 6,000-9,000 students every summer. - The Baltimore Elementary and Middle School Library Project: Committed \$15 million to this multiyear, collaborative effort to transform Baltimore City Public School libraries in neighborhoods where many students face academic and economic challenges.
 Early results: Improved third-grade reading scores (94 percent increase at two of the first schools) and a 400 percent rise in book checkouts over a four-year period.

-Services immigrants receiving mental health and other services in Baltimore Holocaust survivors receiving emergency assistance (2010-2020) 514 grants to 305 organizations totaling \$126 million campers benefiting from the Yashar Initiative Select Highlights - CDFI Initiative: Provided grants to three community development financial institutions (CDFIs) to increase access to capital for nonprofits during the COVID-19 pandemic.
-The Foundation's \$7.5 million in grants to CDFIs has helped raise an additional \$20 million in capital and benefited 17 nonprofits led by people of color. - Central Baltimore Partnership: Supported this multiyear strategy to strengthen neighborhood services and increase opportunities for residents in three city neighborhoods.
+Community Services 514 grants to 305 organizations totaling \$126 million campers benefiting from the Yashar Initiative Select Highlights - CDFI Initiative: Provided grants to three community development financial institutions (CDFIs) to increase access to capital for nonprofits during the COVID-19 pandemic.
+The Foundation's \$7.5 million in grants to CDFIs has helped raise an additional \$20 million in capital and benefited 17 nonprofits led by people of color. - Central Baltimore Partnership: Supported this multivear strategy to strengthen neighborhood services and increase opportunities for residents in three city neighborhoods.
 Among its results: creating summer jobs for 50 youths; launching case-management services to connect 125 families with living-wage jobs and the support they need to thrive; and creating a network of 33 community organizations to help residents access health care, food, and youth enrichment activities.